AxanderW/earnings-announcement-analysis/README.md

 ## Files and Folders

 `./data_exploration` - contains Jupyter Notebooks.
-Use for data explorationData Exploration, Visuzulations, and Linear Regression Model
+Use for data data Exploration, visuzulations, model training

 `./data` - contains dataset used for analysis